tetsuo/tetsuo.github.io/content/move.md

          | Mul Exp Exp   -- Multiplication of two expressions
 ```

-A **valuation function**, assigns a mathematical meaning to each expression:
+The _valuation function_ then assigns a mathematical meaning to each expression:

 ```
       ⟦Exp⟧ : ℤ